olivernash/olivernash/README.md

 I'm a researcher in AI policy and collective intelligence, and a director at the [Institute for the Future of Work (IFOW)](https://www.ifow.org).
 My research at [UCL STEaPP](https://www.ifow.org) and IFOW focuses on the intersection of AI, public policy, and collective intelligence, with a particular focus on the impact of AI on the labour market and work from a socio-technical perspective.

 ## Research interestrs
-- **AI Policy-** Analysing the impact of frontier AI on the labour market and work, with a focus on socio-technical governance frameworks and collective intelligence.
+- **AI Policy -** Analysing the impact of frontier AI on the labour market and work, with a focus on socio-technical governance frameworks and collective intelligence.
-- **Future of Work-** Exploring how AI and automation is impacting work, workers and the labour market.
+- **Future of Work -** Exploring how AI and automation is impacting work, workers and the labour market.
+This draws on my previous experience as Head of Innovation and Skills at the Department for Science Innovation and Technology (DSIT), where my team lead on cross-government policy and analysis related to the futurue of work.
-- **Responsible AI-** Researching privacy-preserving technologies, algorithmic governance, and the societal implications of AI adoption.
+- **Responsible AI -** Researching privacy-preserving technologies, algorithmic governance, and the societal implications of AI adoption.
 I have worked on the development of privacy-preserving technologies, including the open-source Covid Watch project, which published the world's first privacy-preserving and centralised protocol for contact tracing, later adopted by Apple and Google.

 ## Recent publications
 - Thomas, A. and Nash, O. (2024) ‘Introducing the Workplace Algorithmic Impact Assessment as an AI Governance System’, in the Handbook of AI Impact Assessments, Oxford University Press.